jmalarcon/MIIS/docs/Managing-File-Extensions.md

   </system.webServer>
 ```

-You can add or remove extensions as needed.
+You can add extra Markdown extensions such as `.markdown` or `.mkd` as needed.

 ## The `.mdh` special extension
 By default (if not changed in the previous section of the `web.config` file) MIIS supports a special file type for pure HTML contents.
 Anything inside a `.mdh` file will be used un-transformed within the current assigned template.
 This is very useful for pages that need a very specific HTML structure, such as the main front-page of a site or any other complex page.
 With this kind of files you'll use HTML instead of Markdown to gain control over the final HTML and can keep the indentation of the code (in Markdown indented HTML code would be interpreted as a code fragment).